Polish Without Priors

 There was a real duplicate-request issue in the flow.
 The model's intuition was directionally correct.
-Every specific that mattered was fabricated, and asserted in exactly the same authoritative tone it used after the pushback for the real issue.
+But every specific that mattered was fabricated, and asserted in exactly the same authoritative tone it used after the pushback for the real issue.
 If I hadn't asked where specifically, I'd either have dismissed the warning (because the endpoint didn't match) or believed the wrong version (because the explanation was structured to be believed).
 The form of confidence was identical in both cases.

 Writing was the review

 When you write code yourself, you're doing two things at once.
-Producing the artifact, and reviewing it as you produce it.
+Producing the artifact and reviewing it as you produce it.
 The act of writing forces you to hold the problem in your head, decompose it, confront the parts you don't understand, and choose between alternatives.
 By the time the function compiles, you've already reviewed it once.

 When you accept generated code, the artifact arrives without the cognitive work that would have produced your understanding of it.
 Now you're reviewing unfamiliar code by an unfamiliar author, except the codebase says it's yours and the PR carries your name.
 The review pass that used to be free isn't free anymore.
 It has to be deliberately scheduled and it's now the most expensive part of the process.